mycloudtutorials/serverless-demos/s3presignedurldemo/README.md

 1. Make sure you have serverless, node and npm installed.
 2. Clone/download the repository

+    2a) I have added a plugin called serverless-plugin-log-retention (after the youtube video recording), to be able to specify CloudWatch log retention duration.
+By default, the logs are retained for unlimited time.

+    2b) After downloading the source code, please run npm install, before running the sls deploy

 3. Open the serverless.yml file and replace the S3 bucket name in the resources section
 4. Run sls deploy
 5. Get the api end point